Robotawi/nd013-c1-vision-starter/README.md

 ```
 This creates a new config file called `pipeline_new.config`.

-5. To launch training and evaluation procecess for my improved model, please do the following.
+5. To launch training and evaluation procecess **for my improved model**, please do the following.

 Launch the training process:
 ```